An adaptive rectangular mesh administration and refinement technique with application in cancer invasion models: Mesh data structure and handling

 \subsection{Cell representation for nonuniform meshes}

-The main component of this paper is the mesh administration and book-keeping technique that we propose for storing and handling the tree structure in the case of h-refinement.
-It has the benefit of being a unified approach over one-, two-, and three-dimensional domains, although the three-dimensional case will not be presented here.
+The proposed mesh administration and book-keeping technique has the benefit of being a unified approach over 1-, 2-, and 3D domains, although for the sake of presentation we will discuss here only the 1- and 2D cases.

-In what follows we present the technique in its constituent components: representation of cells and meshes, how basic operations like refinement and coarsening or accessing siblings or neighbors are performed.
+In what follows we present the technique in its constituent components: the representation of cells and meshes, and how basic operations like refinement, coarsening or accessing siblings or neighbours are performed.
+For ease of the presentation, we start with the 1D case.